Nam Gyun Kim, PhD

 Chirosree Bandyopadhyay, MS, PhD

 Dr. Chirosree Bandyopadhyay joined the Gumbiner lab as a postdoctoral fellow in July 2018.
 She is investigating the role of E-cadherin activity state in the regulation of epithelial barrier function during inflammatory processes.
+She is mainly focusing on inflammatory bowel disease and RSV induced inflammation as disease models of inflammation.
 Chirosree is originally from India and she received her MS degree in Biochemistry from University of Calcutta, India.
 Chirosree completed her PhD in Microbiology and Immunology from Rosalind Franklin University of Medicine and Science, followed by a postdoctoral fellowship in Martin Schwartz lab at Yale University.
 She has contributed to the fields of Kaposi’s sarcoma associated herpes virus biology and endothelial fluid shear stress signaling.

 Allison Maker, BS